Connectivity of a Family of Bilateral Agreement Random Graphs: Connectivity of Graphs for

 A common method to prove connectivity of random graphs is by locating (with high-probability) a Erd\H{o}s-R\'enyi sub-graph consisting of all the vertices.
-Then, the celebrated result of Erd\H{o}s and R\'enyi \cite{erdHos1960evolution} guarantees connectivity if the connectivity probability is $p = \frac{t\log(n)}{n}$ where $t>1$.
-This method used in \cite{la2015new} proves the connectivity of $\mathbb{G}(n,k)$ for $k=t\log(n)$ where $t>C=2.4625$.
-The connection between Erd\H{o}s-R\'enyi and $\mathbb{G}(n,k)$ is made through a concentration property of order statistics.
-The authors of \cite{la2015new} assume that the edges are independently scored by $\exp(1)$ random variables which results in having a connection for all edges of scores greater than equal $\log((n-1)/(t\log(n))) + \sqrt{2/t}$ with high probability.
-Therefore, if $L_{i,j}$ is a random variable of law $\exp(1)$, then
+Then, the celebrated result of Erd\H{o}s and R\'enyi \cite{erdHos1960evolution,erdHos1959randomgraph,renyi1959connected} guarantees connectivity if the probability of an edge being present is $p = \tfrac{t\log(n)}{n}$ where $t>1$.
+This method used in \cite{la2015new} proves the connectivity of $LK(n,k)$ for $k=t\log(n)$ where $t>C=2.4625$.
+The link between Erd\H{o}s-R\'enyi and $LK(n,k)$ is made through a concentration property of order statistics.
+The authors of \cite{la2015new} assume that the edges are independently scored by $\mathrm{Exp}(1)$ random variables which results in the presence of edges whose scores are greater than or equal $\log((n-1)/(t\log(n))) + \sqrt{2/t}$ with high probability.
+Therefore, if $L_{i,j}$ is a random variable distributed as $\mathrm{Exp}(1)$, then

-It can be easily shown that $te^{-\sqrt{\frac{2}{t}}}>1$ for $t>2.4625$.
+It can be easily shown that $te^{-\sqrt{\tfrac{2}{t}}}>1$ for $t>2.4625$.
 This provides an independent possibility of connection for all edges with the probability of $t'\log (n)/ (n-1)$ for a $t'=te^{-\sqrt{\frac{2}{t}}}>1$.
-Thereafter, the connectivity result of Erd\H{o}s-R\'enyi random graphs~\cite{erdHos1960evolution,draief2010epidemics,van2016random} implies the connectivity of $\mathbb{G}(n,k)$.
+Thereafter, the connectivity result of Erd\H{o}s-R\'enyi random graphs~\cite{erdHos1959randomgraph,erdHos1960evolution,renyi1959connected} implies the connectivity of $\mathit{LK}(n,k)$.

-We prove the connectivity of $\mathbb{G}(n,k)$ for all $t>1$ in two steps.
+We prove the connectivity of $\mathit{LK}(n,k)$ for all $t>1$ in two steps.
 First, we rule out the possibility of having components of size $O(1)$.
-Second, we apply the idea from \cite{la2015new} described above to find an Erd\H{o}s-R\'enyi graph with all vertices contained in $\mathbb{G}(n,k)$.
+Second, we apply the idea from \cite{la2015new} described above to find an Erd\H{o}s-R\'enyi graph with all edges contained in $\mathit{LK}(n,k)$.
 As opposed to \cite{la2015new}, we do not restrict $t$ to find a $t'>1$.
 Hence, the resulting Erd\H{o}s-R\'enyi graph is not necessarily connected.
-However, by modifying the original proof of the connectivity of Erd\H{o}s-R\'enyi graphs for $t'>1$, we can prove a weaker result for an arbitrary $t'<1$ which then helps us deduce the connectivity result.
+However, by modifying the original proof of the connectivity of Erd\H{o}s-R\'enyi graphs for $t'>1$ from \cite{renyi1959connected}, we can prove a weaker result for an arbitrary $t'>1$ which then helps us deduce the connectivity result.

 \begin{thm} Let $\kappa\geq 0$ be a non-negative integer.
-Consider random graphs of class $\mathbb{G}(n,k)$ where $k \geq \log(n) + t'\log\log(n)\sqrt{\log(n)} $ for a real number $t'>\frac{1}{2}$ .
+Consider random graphs of class $\mathit{LK}(n,k)$ where $k \geq \log(n) + t'\log\log(n)\sqrt{\log(n)} $ for a real number $t'>\tfrac{1}{2}$ .
 Then